Lions Martial Arts Federation

 Based on current research, BPC 157 appears to have very few reported side effects, with studies showing it to be generally well-tolerated, with minimal local irritation at injection sites being the most common potential issue; however, it's important to note that extensive human clinical trials are limited and it remains an experimental substance with potential unknown long-term effects.

 One of the possible concerns with it is the fact that BPC is reported to be rather indiscriminate of the type of tissue that it helps to grow and rejuvenate.
 Thus, if a person has a cancer tumor, it is thought that it might help the cancer to grow.
-Accordingly, I would not recommend it for anyone that has a family history of cancer.
+There are now animal studies that dispute that.
+Rats that were bread for cancer were given BPC, and it actually made the cancer go away.

 BPC has a short half-life, requiring daily dosing.
-I personally would do 5 days on, 2 days off, for four to six weeks, then stop for at least two weeks before beginning another cycle.
-This cycling is so that your body doesn't down-regulate, which would make the peptide less effective.
+I used to recommend 5 days on, 2 days off, for four to six weeks, then stop for at least two weeks before beginning another cycle.
+The reason was so that your body wouldn't down-regulate, which would make the peptide less effective.
+More recent research indicates down-regulation is a non-issue, which leads me to believe daily dosing is fine.

 TB-500: